Cora (fungus): Habitat and distribution

 Mexico and (at least formerly) Florida are the northernmost distribution points for the genus Cora, while its southernmost locale is southern Chile.
 It has its highest biodiversity in the northern Andes.
 Biogeographic data suggests that Cora originated in South America and expanded eastward.
 The vast majority (95%) of the known species are found in the Americas, but the genus has also been recorded from tropical Africa, tropical Asia, and South Atlantic islands.
 Twelve species and subspecies have been described from Mexico; the only species known to have occurred north of Mexico is the possibly extinct Cora timucua, which is known to have formerly existed in Florida.

+Sequencing of historical herbarium material has also refined distribution knowledge for the group: in a 2022 ITS dataset (1,091 samples from 29 countries), adding historical collections contributed sequence-backed records from 11 additional countries for which sequenced material of Cora and Corella had not previously been available.
+The same study reported range extensions for 28 Cora species and six Corella species, in each case into adjacent countries, and found that Panama's diversity was under-sampled in sequence data until 18 herbarium collections were added.
+The authors also detected about 25–30 additional lineages among the herbarium collections alone that they treated as requiring further study before formal description.
+Even with extensive barcoding, several areas were considered under-sampled for Cora and Corella, including the central and southern Andes (Peru, Bolivia, Chile, Argentina), large parts of Central America and western Mexico, and the Guyana Highlands.

 Thallus evolution, structure and ecology

 Within the Dictyonema (in the broad sense) radiation, Cora represents the most derived stage: its foliose, shell-like lobes carry corticioid hymenophores that are fully integrated into the thallus, unlike the free or partly free basidiocarps seen in Cyphellostereum and Dictyonema.
 A true upper —a protective layer of and perpendicular hyphae—occurs only in Cora and its relative Corella, and anatomical differences show that the cortex of Cora evolved independently from that of Corella.
 The cyanobacterial partner (Rhizonema) is morphologically remodelled by the fungus: trichomes break into coiled packets enclosed by an orbicular hyphal sheath whose "jigsaw-puzzle" cells send intracellular haustoria into the —features shared with Acantholichen and Corella but absent from Cyphellostereum.
 Molecularly, Cora shows markedly lower ITS length variation than earlier-branching genera, consistent with a relatively recent but rapid diversification after its morphology stabilised.
 This refined architecture confers an ecological edge: in tropical páramo and similar open habitats, Cora lichens can form carpets of dozens to hundreds of individuals per square metre, out-competing other basidiolichens and even many ascolichens.